 Leading Teams Technique #2: Designing Appropriate Assignments

 You must design the assignments so they fit the capabilities and personality type of each team member.
 You want to give larger/longer assignments to people who have solid technical experience and are skilled problem solvers.
-This will give them a challenge.
-You should give shorter assignments to people who are experienced and/or less capable.
+They will appreciate the assignment’s challenge.
+You should give shorter assignments to people who are inexperienced and/or less capable.
 This will let you easily track their progress and help them when it’s necessary.

 Tier 1: Small projects: You usually have flexibility about the duration of assignments.
 For trainee-level team members or less capable people, you want assignments that are 1 to 3 days long.
 For the average team member, 5-day assignments are usually the right size.
 For experienced professionals, you should design assignments that are 2 weeks or longer to give them a challenge and independence.

 Tier 2: Cross-functional projects: With people borrowed from other departments, it is often acceptable to talk with their boss about the right-size assignment and the level of challenge you should give them.
 If that’s not possible, then you will adjust the complexity and length of the assignment as they work on the task and you learn their capabilities.